 of particle dynamics with the angular velocity playing the role of the linear velocity and the inertia matrix being the analog of the mass for rotational systems.

 A principal axis is any axis such that the resulting angular momentum is parallel to when the spacecraft rotates about.
 If the principal axes are used as the coordinate axes of the spacecraft x, y, z reference frame (see figure 5-2), the inertia matrix is the diagonal matrix of eigenvalues (characteristic values), called the principal moments of inertia.
-(See references [12], [18], [19], and [20].)
+[23] [19] [21] [20]

 ATTITUDE PREDICTION

 Attitude prediction is the process of forecasting the orientation of the spacecraft by using dynamical models to extrapolate the attitude history.
 Propagation is the process of using the dynamic equations of motion (EOM) and mathematical models of environmental torques to model the attitude for an extended period of time.
-Environmental torques that are typically included are gravity gradient, aerodynamic torque (if applicable), solar pressure, differential gravity and self gravity.
-The choice of torques to include in a model depends on the location of the spacecraft in inertial space.
+Environmental torques that are typically included are gravity gradient, aerodynamic torque (if applicable), solar pressure, differential gravity and self-gravity.
+Which torques are important will depend on the spacecraft location.

-Differential and self gravity arise from gravity forces acting on a particular point in space, and these will eventually be dominant terms if the spacecraft is far enough away from a gravity source, such as a planet, sun, or moon.
+Differential and self-gravity arise from gravity forces acting on a particular point in space, and these will eventually be dominant terms if the spacecraft is far enough away from a gravity source, such as a planet, sun, or moon.

 To propagate the attitude of a spacecraft without a gyro, a simple algorithm is typically followed: